• Skip to primary navigation

 2. Drain the sweet potatoes and return them to the saucepan.
 Add ¼ cup of the milk and mash until smooth and fluffy.
 Set aside to cool.
 You should have about 1 cup of mashed sweet potatoes.

 3. In a small saucepan, melt 6 tablespoons of butter over low heat.
 Remove from heat and whisk in the honey.
-Then slowly stir in the milk.
+Then slowly stir in the remaining ¾ cup milk.
 Whisk mixture together.
 It will need to be at about 100°F - 110°F. If it's too cool, warm it on the stove over low heat until it reaches temperature.
 If it's too warm let it sit (off of the heat) until lowered to temperature.

 4. Add the yeast to the bowl of a stand mixer and pour the warm milk mixture over the yeast.
 Allow to stand until it begins to bloom and become foamy, about 8-10 minutes.